 WBA is pleased to announce the second of a series of workshops on the topic of “Dealing with Difficult People”.
 Available to WBA members only these highly informal discussions are designed for participants to share ideas and raise questions in a collaborative learning environment.

-The first workshop will address “Dealing with Difficult Judges, Magistrates or Tribunal Members”.
-To be held on 16 November 2017 from 1:00 pm to 2:00 pm at the Conference Room on the 15th Floor of Owen Dixon Chambers West.
+The workshop will address “Dealing with Difficult Instructors”.
+To be held on 13 March 2018 from 5:00 pm to 6:00 pm at the Conference Room on the 15th Floor of Owen Dixon Chambers West.

 This workshop will be moderated by Susan Aufgang who has had many a difficult encounter but has lived to tell the tale.
 So, get your anecdotes ready and see how others have handled these challenges.
 We want to know what works and, more importantly, what doesn’t.

 As space is strictly limited, WBA members wishing to attend please RSVP to Sandra Karabidian at email@example.com by 6 March 2018.

 On Thursday 5 October, WBA hosted a special networking event for 75 solicitors and women barristers who specialise in indictable crime and quasi-criminal matters.

 Justice Elizabeth Hollingworth and Criminal Bar Association President Lesley Taylor QC delivered inspiring opening remarks, urging the attendees to take advantage of the opportunity to broaden their professional networks.
 After which attendees enjoyed canapés and drinks whilst embracing the opportunity to get to know their fellow practitioners.